beginning of content

 How is testicular cancer treated?

-Treatment for testicular cancer depends on the type of testicular cancer and how far it has spread.
+Treatment for testicular cancer depends on the type of testicular cancer and whether or not it has spread.

-Your remaining testicle should produce enough testosterone to keep up your muscle and bone strength, libido (sex drive) and energy levels.
+Your remaining testicle should produce enough testosterone to maintain muscle and bone strength, libido (sex drive) and energy levels.
+However, some people develop low testosterone levels after treatment.
+This can be treated with testosterone replacement therapy.

-After you have been treated for cancer, it is normal to feel afraid that the cancer will return.
+After you have been treated for cancer, it is common to feel anxious that the cancer will return.
 It can also take time to adjust to the physical and emotional changes involved in losing a testicle.

-If you are struggling, it is important to seek support from your doctor, a therapist or others who have gone through testicular cancer.
+If you are struggling, seek support from your doctor or a therapist.
+You can also connect with others who have gone through testicular cancer.

 Resources and support